LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: 15 June 2022
 * Remove QueryGridModel and related utils, actions, components, etc.

+### version TBD
+*Released*: TBD June 2022
+* Item 10445: CustomizeGridViewModal - Handling lookup columns
+  * Order columns based on `queryInfo.columns` instead of `queryInfo.allColumns`
+  * Show lookup fields on expand in Available Fields listing and allow them to be added to view
+  * Update api/`getQueryDetails()` to accept a fk for cache key
+  * Enabled `QueryColumn` props for `selectable` and `friendlyType`

 ### version 2.181.0
 *Released*: 14 June 2022
 * Item 10376: Add `CustomizeGridViewModal` for, yeah, customizing grid views